Ridhiman27/Winvester/README.md

 4.)
 To assess the overall market sentiment related to a particular asset and combining it with strong fundamentals.

 5.)
 To reduce the user involvement, effort and time required to research about an asset by recommendation.

+### Scope
+1.)
+Assets such as stocks, mutual funds, real estate, public funds, ETFs, and other options will be included for the users to get suggestions from
+Features in the final product include a choice between different assets and investing options/suggestions with proportions mentioned by the investor.

+2.)
+The questions include the capital available for investment, the proportions of assets allocation, risk appetite based on assets, the time period for returns, and the number of returns expected after a certain time.

+3.)
+Asset management with minimal user research or in most cases just by getting updated by the news.

+4.)
+The investors will be able to diversify their portfolio within minutes and get their portfolio curated and diversified.

+5.)
+Portfolio Curation will be based on certain algorithms which will include past performances of the assets throughout their inception.